Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- REAPRB05.TXT

-This puts the 16th of September about 17 days before the first public release date.
+This puts the 16th of September about 17 days before the first public release date in early October.
 This, and the fact the version number for the release was v0.5 suggests that there were probably at least 4 private releases of the bot, perhaps shared with a small group of friends or beta testers.

 No credits to beta testers or other source code is given in the readme.
 In fact, he is clear to comment that all code was entirely his own.